DanielBarie/VoronTime/README.md

 Regular D2F endstop pod doesn't fit (Y Endstop doesn't reliably trigger).
 CNC Z Joints are smaller (not as wide) as the printed ones.
 To fix this, the endstop pod needs to be extended in y-direction (approx. 2mm).
 Part: endstop_pod_extended_2.0.stl

 ## Voron Tap V2
-Belts need to be clipped.
+- Belts need to be clipped.
-Won't activate the X endstop.
+- Won't activate the X endstop.
 We need to print https://www.printables.com/de/model/781495-chaoticlab-voron-tap-v2-bracket-for-xy-endstop-pcb/files (TAP_XY_XL.stl) and mount this to the extension bracket intended for the endstop.
+- LDO toolhead pcb probe connector has a different wiring, doesn't match with Chaoticlab's Tap wiring harness: https://www.reddit.com/r/VORONDesign/comments/1aq32nw/chaotic_lab_cnc_tap_not_working/ Get some JST XH 3 pin connectors.
+-